 He might never have figured it out, but he sneezed and when he did, he dropped the blueprint in his hand onto the one laying on his desk.
 It was as if fate had played its hand and laid one blueprint in exact symmetry onto the other.

-That’s when he realized that nothing on the original blueprint matched anything on the blue print his son Murphy had drawn.
+That’s when he realized that nothing on the original blueprint matched anything on the blue print his son Gary had drawn.
 The castle was in one place on the original and in another on his, while the castle dimensions differed by three hundred square feet.